Trump prepares for 'productive' talks with Xi on trade war

 Trump has already imposed tariffs on $250 billion of Chinese imports and is threatening to extend those to another $300 billion of goods, effectively everything China exports to the United States.
 China has retaliated with tariffs on U.S. imports.

-Asian shares stumbled and gold slipped on Friday, as doubts grew that the highly anticipated meeting between the two leaders would bring progress in resolving their dispute.
+Asian shares stumbled and gold slipped on Friday, as doubts grew that the highly anticipated meeting between the two leaders would bring progress.

 In Beijing, foreign ministry spokesman Geng Shuang said he hoped the U.S. side could meet China halfway.